 That leads to the next omission from the equation, which is operating costs.

 Operating costs are all of the other regularly occurring costs that arise from normal business operations.
 These include salaries, rents, insurance, automobile, advertising and promotion, office supplies/equipment, licensing, telephone, electric/gas, etc.

-These costs are important to consider when gauging the success of a business because they are necessary in the normal operations of any particular business.
+These costs are important to consider when gauging the success of a business because they are necessary for the normal operations of any particular business.
 These operating costs reduce the previously discussed gross profit to give you the business’s operating profit.

 This represents the amount of profit the company made in any given period of time after all of the necessary expenses and costs of goods are considered.
-This, too, may be used in calculating a key ratio called the net profit margin, which reveals the amount of profit from each dollar of sales taking into consideration sales, cost of sales, and operating expenses, which is an even more telling sign of a company’s success due to the fact that almost all of the expenses are included.
+This, too, maybe used in calculating a key ratio called the net profit margin, which reveals the amount of profit from each dollar of sales taking into consideration sales, cost of sales, and operating expenses, which is an even more telling sign of a company’s success due to the fact that almost all of the expenses are included.